cf73/fidelis3/content/collections/products/prs-1-5.md

     content:
       -
         type: text
-        text: 'The JMF Audio proprietary PGP pure gold finish of the printed circuit board is incompatible with the automated processes.
-The hundreds of components populating both sides of the boards and in the CSV volume section are hand mounted and soldered one by one by our specialized technicians with JMF Audio''s bespoke solder, using a magnifying glass.
-A work that recalls jewels manufacturing.'
+        text: "The JMF Audio proprietary PGP pure gold finish of the printed circuit board is incompatible with the automated processes.
+The hundreds of components populating both sides of the boards and in the CSV volume section are hand mounted and soldered one by one by our specialized technicians with JMF Audio's bespoke solder, using a magnifying glass.
+A work that recalls jewels manufacturing."
-price: 36000
+price: 39000
 show_price: true
 available_to_buy_online: true
 local_only: false
-shipping: 200
+shipping: 300
 pairs_well_with:
   - 426c630e-06ff-4a47-8e45-f91f5ba19395
 product-categories: pre-amps